zevv/npeg/README.md

   parser.
 The default value should be high enough for practical purposes, the stack depth is only limited to detect invalid grammars. (default: 1024)

+* `-d:npegTrace`: Enable compile time and run time tracing.
+Please refer to the section 'Tracing' for more details

+* `-d:npegExpand`: Dump the generated Nim code for all parsers defined in the program.
+Ment for Npeg development debugging purposes only.

 ## Examples